ysyk2021/the-art-of-empowering-teams-strategies-for-developing-empowered-and-self-sufficient-teams-at-work/src/chapter-1-3.md

-Chapter 1: Introduction to Empowering Teams: Historical Perspectives on Empowerment Theory and Practice
+Historical Perspectives on Empowerment Theory and Practice
 =======================================================================================================

 In this chapter, we will provide an introduction to empowering teams by exploring the historical perspectives on empowerment theory and practice.
 We will discuss the evolution of empowerment as a concept and its application in modern workplaces.